 Bringing together and further developing the Internationalisation of Higher Education Handbook and the Journal of the European Higher Education Area, the publication offers readers new insights and practical advice to respond to challenges facing higher education.

 Internationalisation of Higher Education – Developments in the European Higher Education Area and Worldwide is published four times a year, includes 6–7 articles per edition and is available both in print and online.

 All submissions will be reviewed by at least two members of the editorial team.
 Usually, the editors will ask you to undertake changes in your article.
 The editors’ comments on your article are anonymised.
 Once the editors have accepted the second version of your article, the article will be forwarded to DUZ’s copyeditor.
 If it is necessary, we provide a second language check.

 If you want to submit an article …

 … please make sure that it fits into the publication’s scope above.
-We recommend sending us first an abstract and working title of your planned article as well as your short CV and wait for the publisher’s response.
-If you already want to get an idea about how our articles are usually structured, please have a look at our guidelines.
+If your paper is not fitting into current calls for papers (see below), we recommend sending us first an abstract and working title of your planned article as well as your short CV and wait for the publisher’s response.
+If you already want to get an idea about how our articles are usually structured, please have a look at our guidelines below.